- DR-4421 Major Disaster Declaration issued March 23, 2019

 Disaster Survivor Assistance (DSA) Teams

-From March 28 through May 31, DSA teams visited 9,841 homes in the 10 counties eligible for Individual Assistance.
+From March 28 through May 31, DSA teams visited 9,841 homes in the nine counties eligible for Individual Assistance.
 The teams directly registered survivors for assistance and provided accessible, in-person, case-specific information and referrals.

 Iowa assistance: www.floods2019.iowa.gov

-The website features the latest disaster recovery information on a variety of topics ranging from cleaning up to hiring contractors for repairs and rebuilding.
+Website features the latest disaster recovery information on a variety of topics ranging from cleaning up to hiring contractors for repairs and rebuilding.

 FEMA assistance: www.fema.gov/disaster/4421